-APPROVED MOTION: THAT the Board of Governors, on the recommendation of the Board Finance and Property Committee and General Faculties Council Academic Planning Committee, approve the 2020-21 consolidated budget, as set forth in Attachment 1.
+APPROVED MOTION 2: THAT the Board Finance and Property Committee, on the recommendation of the General Faculties Council Academic Planning Committee, recommend that the Board of Governors approve the revised 2020-21 Consolidated Budget as set forth in Attachment 1 [of this document].

-Final Item: 3c.
+Final Recommended Item: 4.